Commitment to Students with Disabilities

 Students may have concerns related to their academic program, their employment status, their access to public accommodations, or their participation in University programs, services and events.
 Similarly, students may have concerns regarding their treatment by faculty, staff members, administrators, other students or members of the public engaged in University programs, services and events.
 Regardless of the source or context of the concern, students are encouraged to raise concerns when they become aware of them to increase the likelihood of a prompt and effective resolution.

-Option 1: Consult with a staff member in the campus disability services office or the campus ombudsperson.
+Option 1: Consult with a staff member at Disability and Accessibility Services (DAS) or the Campus Ombudsperson.

 Many concerns can be resolved effectively and informally when you bring them to the appropriate person’s attention in a timely manner.
-A disability services staff member or the campus ombudsperson can assist you in identifying the best person or office to help you resolve your complaint.
+A DAS staff member or the campus ombudsperson can assist you in identifying the best person or office to help you resolve your complaint.
+For example, if a student feels a professor is denying their accommodations, contacting a DAS staff member can assist quickly in resolving the situation.

-Option 2: Consult with the director of your campus disability services office.
+Option 2: Consult with the director of Disability and Accessibility Services

-The director of the disability services office on your campus should be made aware of your unresolved concerns/complaint when you are unable to get your issue resolved at the unit level.
+The director of Disability and Accessibility Services should be made aware of your unresolved concerns/complaint when you are unable to get your issue resolved at the previous unit level.

-Option 3: Consult with the University ADA/Section 504 Coordinator in the Equity, Civil Rights and Title IX Office.
+Option 3: Contact the Equity, Civil Rights and Title IX Office.

 Specific Resources